 1. Include Relevant Search Terms

-A previously conducted keyword research ensures that you also reach the target group that you want to reach.
+A previously conducted SEO keyword research ensures that you also reach the target group that you want to reach.
 The more appropriate your keywords are, the more relevant search engines like Google will rank your website as a search result.

 2. Offer Exciting Content